About Chopwell Regeneration Group

 - The Chopwell Community Orchard set-up with funding Greggs Charitable Trust.

-- With funding from the Big Lottery, support form Gateshead Council and a large number of volunteers we carried out a Brighten Up Chopwell to try and brighten up our village by clearing rubbish, tidying up, fixing, painting and planting flowers and cherry trees.
+- With funding from the National Lottery, support from Gateshead Council and a large number of volunteers we carried out a Brighten Up Chopwell month to try and brighten up our village by clearing rubbish, tidying up, fixing, painting and planting flowers and cherry trees.

 - We raised funds to put Christmas lights up and down our village.